abdahl/bugnist/README.md

 # bugnist
-Project page for BugNIST dataset.
+Project page for the BugNIST dataset.